Around groups in Hilbert Geometry: Examples of ``large'' groups acting on properly convex open subsets

 \subsection{Homogeneous properly convex open set}

-{ A properly convex open set is said to be \emph{homogeneous} when the automorphism group of $\O$ acts transitively on $\O$.
+{ A properly convex open set $\O$ is said to be \emph{homogeneous} when its automorphism group acts transitively on it.
 Homogeneous convex sets have been classified in the sixties in \cite{MR0201575,MR0158414} by Vinberg.
-Rothaus gives an alternative construction of the list of all the homogeneous convex sets in \cite{MR0202156}. } \\ { If $\O_1$ and $\O_2$ are two homogeneous properly convex open sets, then the product $\O_1 \otimes \O_2$ is also homogeneous.
-In fact, one should also remark that the cone above $\O_1$ is a homogeneous properly convex open set of automorphism group $G_1 \times \R$.
-We will not spend time on homogeneous properly convex open set because they do not give new examples of divisible or quasi-divisible convex.
-This is due to a corollary of the classification: }
+Rothaus gives an alternative construction of the list of all homogeneous convex sets in \cite{MR0202156}. } \\ { If $\O_1$ and $\O_2$ are two homogeneous properly convex open sets, then the product $\O_1 \otimes \O_2$ is also homogeneous.
+In fact, one should also remark that the cone above $\O_1$ is a homogeneous properly convex open set with automorphism group $G_1 \times \R$.
+We will not spend time on homogeneous properly convex open sets because they do not give new examples of divisible or quasi-divisible convex.
+This is due to the following corollary of the classification: }

-\begin{proposition} An indecomposable homogeneous properly convex open set $\O$ is quasi-divisible if and only if it is symmetric.
-In that case, it admits a compact and a finite-volume non-compact quotient. \end{proposition} { A properly convex open set is \emph{symmetric} if for every point $x \in \O$ there exists an automorphism $\g$ of $\O$ which fixes $x$ and whose differential at $x$ is $-Id$. } \begin{proof} { If $\O$ is symmetric then $G=\Aut(\O)$ is semi-simple and acts transitively and properly on $\O$.
+\begin{proposition} An homogeneous properly convex open set $\O$ is quasi-divisible if and only if it is symmetric.
+Moreover if $\O$ is indecomposable, it admits a compact and a finite-volume non-compact quotient. \end{proposition} { A properly convex open set is \emph{symmetric} \footnote{This is equivalent to the fact that : for every point $x \in \O$ there exists an \textit{isometry} $\g$ of $(\O,d_{\O})$ which fixes $x$ and whose differential at $x$ is $-Id$.} when it is homogeneous and self-dual\footnote{e.g $\O$ and $\O^*$ are isomorphic as properly convex open set.}. } \begin{proof} { We can assume that $\O$ is indecomposable.
+If $\O$ is symmetric then $G=\Aut(\O)$ is semi-simple and acts transitively and properly on $\O$.
 Theorem \ref{exis_lattice} shows that there exists a uniform lattice\footnote{A \emph{lattice} in a locally compact group $G$ is a discrete subgroup $\G$ such that the quotient $\Quotient{G}{\G}$ is of finite volume for the induced Haar measure.
-A lattice is \emph{uniform} when the quotient is compact.} $\G$ and a non-uniform lattice $\G'$ of $G$, therefore $\O$ admits a compact and a finite volume non-compact quotient. } \\ { If $\O$ is quasi-divisible then $G = \Aut(\O)$ admits a lattice, but a locally compact group which admits a lattice has to be unimodular (i.e its Haar measure is right and left invariant).
+A lattice is \emph{uniform} when the quotient is compact.} $\G$ and a non-uniform lattice $\G'$ of $G$, therefore $\O$ admits a compact and a finite-volume non-compact quotient. } \\ { If $\O$ is quasi-divisible then $G = \Aut(\O)$ admits a lattice, but a locally compact group which admits a lattice has to be unimodular (i.e its Haar measure is right-invariant and left-invariant).
 Therefore, the group $G$ is unimodular.
-The classification of Vinberg shows that the only case where $\O$ is homogeneous and indecomposable with $\Aut(\O)$ unimodular is when $\O$ is symmetric. } \end{proof}
+The classification of Vinberg shows that the only case where $\O$ is homogeneous with $\Aut(\O)$ unimodular is when $\O$ is symmetric. } \end{proof}